alantanlc/spring-test-writer/README.md

 ### Identify package

-1. package code must be the first non-empty line in content
+1. `package` code must be the first non-empty line in content
-1. line begins with keyword `package`, followed by the package path and ends with a semicolon
+1. line begins with the keyword `package`, followed by the package path and ends with a semicolon

 ### Identify class name